 UEWM operates classes year-round on a semester system with the majority of students enrolled full-time.
-Students with approved medical backgrounds may complete the program in less than the prescribed time; the maximum time permitted to complete the program is 6 academic years.
+Students with approved medical backgrounds may complete the program in less than the prescribed time; the maximum time permitted to complete the program is 6 years (18 semesters).